 - Free Return for the First 60 days

 - Some user complaints surrounding mobile app

 This is an add-on security camera meant to work with an existing home security setup.
 You will need to have an NVR already in place that you can hook this into.

-It’s a 1080p image quality outdoor PTZ IP 65 camera.
-The camera has 180 pan with both tilt and zoom, which is less than similar models.
+It's a 1080p image quality outdoor PTZ IP camera.
+This surveillance camera has a 180-pan feature with both tilt and optical zoom, which is less than similar models.

-It comes with a 1-year warranty but has lifetime technical support for added assurances.
+It comes with a 1-year manufacturer's guarantee but has lifetime technical support for added assurances.
 This PTZ camera also comes with a high gain microphone to pick up both audio and video.